mayanksinha11/Asfaleia/README.md

 Intsuion detection:
 Motion1.py- script for the PIR sensor which clicks the image of the intruder and sends via an email to the user, and also makes a call on the user's cellphone.

+irmqttsenddata.ino, irmqttdatareceivescript.py- Scripts to wirelessly send and receive sensor data between NODEMCU(IR breakbeam sensor attached to it) and the Raspberry Pi.

+gasmqttrecievescript.py, gasmqttsend_data.ino- Scripts to wirelessly send and receive sensor data between NODEMCU(MQ6 gas leak sensor attached to it) and the Raspberry Pi.

+Notifying the user:
+1-by email-via SMTP
+2-by Call- via web service